-When Plant Our Seeds Outdoors - GTR Seeds
+When to Plant Our Seeds Outdoors - GTR Seeds

 For producers to maximize your yields and early finishing potential, it is important to follow some important guidelines when moving your plants outside for the summer season.
 Not all cannabis plants are the same, and not all cannabis seeds perform the same.